mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 ## Companion Sysmon Ruleset

+WPTV correlates Sysmon and Windows Audit data from three sources in priority order:

+1. `wazuh-alerts-*` (Indexer, fast path) - events that triggered a Wazuh rule
+2. `wazuh-archives-*` (OpenSearch archive index) - all events regardless of rule, requires `archives.enabled: true` in `filebeat.yml`
+3. `/var/ossec/logs/archives/archives.json` (file scan fallback) - used when the archive index is not available

-WPTV correlates Sysmon data from two sources: `wazuh-alerts-*` (Indexer, fast path) for events that triggered a Wazuh rule, and `/var/ossec/logs/archives/archives.json` for all events regardless of rule - including Sysmon telemetry captured but never escalated.
-Events like EID 24 (Clipboard Change) from any process appear in the Alerts tab even without a rule firing, as long as the event was ingested by Wazuh.
+Events like EID 24 (Clipboard Change) or EID 4104 (PowerShell Script Block) appear in the 'Detection Events' panel even without a rule firing, as long as the event was ingested by Wazuh.
 This project was developed and validated against [Native Sysmon Rewrite by m0us3r](https://github.com/mym0us3r/Unified-Sysmon-Configs), which also documents two ruleset bugs found during that validation (both present in the stock Wazuh 4.14.4 ruleset as well):

 - A missing `-enc` abbreviation in the PowerShell Base64-encoded-command detection (rules `92057`/`92059`/`92071`), which prevented the most common real-world invocation from ever escalating past a low-severity generic rule.
-- A missing end-of-string anchor in rule `92213` ("Executable file dropped in folder commonly used by malware"), which caused legitimate `.json` files to be misclassified as executables.
+- A missing end-of-string anchor in rule `92213` ('Executable file dropped in folder commonly used by malware'), which caused legitimate `.json` files to be misclassified as executables.

 ### Sysmon EventID coverage map